 The Dockum Group consists of fine-grained floodplain sediments and coarse alluvial debris of Triassic age.
-At the WIPP site, the Dockum Group pinches out near the center of the site and thickens eastward as an erosional wedge.
+From a pinch-out near the center of the WIPP site it thickens eastward, forming an erosional wedge.
 Local subdivisions of the Dockum Group are the Santa Rosa Sandstone and the Chinle Formation; however, only the Santa Rosa occurs in the vicinity of the site.
-The Santa Rosa consists primarily of poorly sorted sandstone with conglomerate lenses and thin mudstone partings and contains impressions and remnants of fossils.
+It consists primarily of poorly sorted sandstone with conglomerate lenses and thin mudstone partings and contains impressions and remnants of fossils.
 These rocks have more variegated hues than the underlying uniformly colored Dewey Lake.